New Japanese imperial era Reiwa takes name from ancient poetry

 Chief Cabinet Secretary Yoshihide Suga, speaking at a news conference shown live on national television, held up a white placard with the two Chinese characters of the new era name hand-written in black ink.

+“It is a collection which expresses our nation’s rich culture, which we should take pride in, along with our nation’s beautiful nature,” Abe said.

+“We believe this national character should be passed along to the next era.”

-Suga made the announcement a month early so government offices and companies can update computer software and make other preparations to avoid glitches when it comes into effect next month.
+The government made the announcement a month early so government offices and companies can update computer software and make other preparations to avoid glitches when it comes into effect next month.

 Guidelines stipulate that the era name should be appropriate to the ideals of the nation, consist of two “kanji,” or Chinese characters, and be easy to write and read.
-It cannot be in common use or have been used previously.
+It cannot be in common use or have been used in combination previously.

-The two characters used in the new name mean “order” or “command” and “peace” or “harmony”.

 Scholars and bureaucrats had drawn up a list of candidates, and the cabinet made the final decision after consulting an advisory panel.